lupas/firewings/README.md

 ## queryFirestore()

-This function gets you an (array of) item(s) from Firestore document without caring about loops or accessing the data() fron the snapshot.
-Just get the objects right away.
+This function gets you an item or an array of items from a Firebase query without you having to care about loops or getting the data from the snapshot.
+You'll just get the objects right away.

 And in addition you get the documents `id` and `path` for on every object, too.